ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

 Please modify the templates with the dataset-specific details before sending it.

 #### Wrangler-team email
-Click on the following link to send the email: <a href="mailto:wrangler-team@data.humancellatlas.org?subject=[URGENT]%20Dataset%20retraction&body=To%20whom%20it%20may%20concern%2C%0A%0AWe%20have%20been%20warned%20about%20the%20retraction%20of%20the%20dataset%20%22%3Cshortname_of_dataset%3E%22.%20%0A%0AI%20kindly%20ask%20everyone%20in%20this%20group%20to%20delete%20their%20own%20copy%20of%20the%20following%20emails%3A%0A%0A-%20%3Ctitle_of_email_thread%3E%0A%28more%20if%20necessary%29%0A%0AAnd%20any%20local%20copy%20they%20might%20have%20of%20the%20metadata%20spreadsheet%0A%0AMany%20thanks%20for%20your%20cooperation%0A%0ABest%20regards%2C%0A%0A%3CWrangler%20name%3E">Email the wrangler team</a>
+Click on the following link to send the email: <a href="mailto:wrangler-team@data.humancellatlas.org?subject=[URGENT]%20Dataset%20retraction%20DATASET%20SHORTNAME&body=Hello%0A%0AWe%20have%20been%20asked%20to%20retract%20the%20dataset%20%20%22%3Cshortname_of_dataset%3E%22.%20%0A%0APlease%20delete%20your%20own%20copies%20of%20the%20following%20emails%3A%0A%0A-%20%3Ctitle_of_email_thread%3E%0A%28more%20if%20necessary%29%0A%0APlease%20remove%20any%20local%20copies%20you%20may%20have%20of%20spreadsheets%20associated%20with%20%22%3Cshortname_of_dataset%3E%22%0A%0AIf%20you%20were%20involved%20in%20wrangling%20this%20dataset%2C%20please%20ensure%20no%20local%20copies%20of%20the%20data%2Fmetadata%20are%20left%20in%20the%20EC2%20instance%0A%0AMany%20thanks%20for%20your%20cooperation%0A%0ABest%20regards%2C%0A%0A%3CWrangler%20name%3E">Email the wrangler team</a>

 ```
-To whom it may concern,
+Hello

-We have been warned about the retraction of the dataset "<shortname_of_dataset>".
+We have been asked to retract the dataset  "<shortname_of_dataset>".

-I kindly ask everyone in this group to delete their own copy of the following emails:
+Please delete your own copies of the following emails:

 - <title_of_email_thread>
 (more if necessary)

-And any local copy they might have of the metadata spreadsheet
+Please remove any local copies you may have of spreadsheets associated with "<shortname_of_dataset>"

+If you were involved in wrangling this dataset, please ensure no local copies of the data/metadata are left in the EC2 instance

 Many thanks for your cooperation